IfedayoPeter/AuctionApp/README.md

 RabbitMQ docker image

 # Getting Started
-<h3>To get started with the Application, follow these steps:
+<b>To get started with the Application, follow these steps:

 Clone the repository:
 git clone https://github.com/IfedayoPeter/AuctionApp